-Once a week, Chapel services are conducted and include guest speakers, musicians and class participation.
-Twice each nine weeks a Chapel service is dedicated to “Principal’s Club” when teachers recognize Christ-like character traits exhibited by students.
+Once a week, Chapel services are conducted and include guest speakers, musicians, and class participation.
+Twice every nine weeks a Chapel service is dedicated to “Principal’s Club” when teachers recognize Christ-like character traits exhibited by students.

 Student Sponsorship through the Connecting Hearts is a special ministry outreach of the Spanish program.
 Each year CHCS students, through offerings, provide tuition, books, uniforms, food, and other benefits for children attending Christian schools in Guatemala.
 This program, which started in 1994 with three children, has now grown to more than 250 sponsored students.
-CHCS students pray regularly for their sponsored children, and exchange letters, pictures, and gifts.
-CHCS teachers, and students visit the children in Guatemala regularly and shares stories and videos that help make the exchange very personal for CHCS students.
+CHCS students pray regularly for their sponsored children and exchange letters, pictures, and gifts.
+CHCS teachers and students visit the children in Guatemala regularly and share stories and videos that help make the exchange very personal for CHCS students.

 Schedule a Tour

 The best way to experience Chapel Hill Christian School is in person!
 We’d love to show you around.